Formation of Bound States in Quintessence Alternative Theories: Regge-Wheeler Potential

-In this Section we will consider a fairly general metric and we will calculate the Regge-Wheeler potential, following \cite{calza}.
-We consider the metric: \be ds^2 = -G(r) dt^2 + \f{dr^2}{F(r)} + H(r) d\Omega^2~.\ee Then particles with spin $s$ satisfy equation:
+In this section we will consider a fairly general metric and we will review the Regge-Wheeler potential, described in \cite{Regge:1957a} and \cite{nollert}.
+We are studying only the perturbations of a test scalar field on a fixed background.
+We consider the metric: \be ds^2 = -f(r) dt^2 + \f{dr^2}{f(r)} + r^2 d\Omega^2~.\ee This convention for the metric signature will be followed throughout this work.
+We set $G=c=\hbar=1.$ The generalized Klein-Gordon equation reads: